HL7/US-Core/input/pagecontent/conformance-expectations.md

 ### Mandatory Elements

-When an element is mandatory (min=1), the data is expected to always be present. <span markdown="1" class="bg-success"> Very rarely it may not be and guidance for when data is missing is provided in the [Missing Data] section and in the next section.</span>  The convention in this guide is to mark all min=1 elements as must support unless the are nested under optional element.
+When an element is mandatory (min=1), the data is expected to always be present.
+Very rarely it may not be and guidance for when data is missing is provided in the [Missing Data] section and in the next section.
+The convention in this guide is to mark all min=1 elements as must support unless the are nested under optional element.
 An example of this is [`CarePlan.status`].

 ### Must Support Elements